 What banks have the best interest rates for savings accounts?

-Online banks currently offer interest rates that are substantially higher than traditional banks due to their low overhead and the competition amongst them.
+Currently, online banks offer interest rates that are substantially higher than traditional banks due to their low overhead and the competition among them.
 The annual percentage yields top out around 1.65%, with online banks averaging around 0.93% and traditional banks averaging around 0.06%.

 Here are the common fees associated with savings accounts.